Chrisytz/SnapChef/README.md

 You can then open your webcam to detect different foods.
-ChatGPT will then give you a recipe you can make from your given ingredients.
+Cohere API will then give you a recipe you can make from your given ingredients.